-A: Keep original policy (other than B: Amend policy to improve
+/ A: Keep original policy (other than adding reference to GI RAMS).
+B: Amend policy to improve

-adding reference to GI RAMS). reference to light pollution (and

-adding reference to GI RAMS).
+adding reference to Gr KAWS). reference to light pollution (and adding reference to GI RAMS).

-ENV1 Policy refers to access Policy refers to access
+ENV1 + Policy refers to access requirements. + Policy refers to access requirements.

-EINAT + requirements. + requirements.

 ENV2

 GI RAMS mitigation would be GI RAMS mitigation would be

 ENV3 required, but that would be required, but that would be

 neutral impact. neutral impact.

 ENV4

 ENV5

 ENV6

 ENV7

 ENV8

 ENV9

 ENV10 + Makes specific reference to design

-EINVIO of associated cabinets.
+EINVIO + of associated cabinets.

-ENV11 + Makes specific reference to light
+ENV11 + Makes specific reference to light pollution

-LINVII pollution

 ENV12

 SOC1

 SOC2

 SOC3

-SOC4 + Would contribute to housing + Would contribute to housing need

-3004 ľ need in the area. ľ in the area.
+SOC4 + Would contribute to housing need in the area. + Would contribute to housing need in the area.

 SOC5

 Many services and facilities Many services and facilities within

-SOC6 + within walking distance of the + walking distance of the site.
+SOC6 + within walking distance of the +

 site.
+0

 SOC7

-ECO1 + Residential moorings could result + Residential moorings could result
+FC01 Residential moorings could result Residential moorings could result

-in support of the local businesses. in support of the local businesses.
+ECO1 + in support of the local businesses. + in support of the local businesses.

 ECO2

 ECO3